 While this may not be the optic you want when charging into battle, we love the way this one looks mounted on an AR-15.
 It has a sleek, almost futuristic design that definitely stands out from the crowd.
 If you want to make a statement, the Sightmark Wolverine FSR is a good way to do it.

-A fine little red dot from a relative newcomer to the industry, the Holosun Paralow 503C is a great optic for home defense, deer hunting, or competitive shooting.
-Rugged enough to pair with most hard-hitting calibers, the Paralow 503C also works well with crossbows and rimfire rifles.
+This is a fine little red dot from a relative newcomer in the industry.
+The Holosun Paralow 503CU, is a great optic for home defense, deer hunting, or competitive shooting.
+Rugged enough to pair with most hard-hitting calibers, the Paralow 503CU also works well with crossbows and rimfire rifles.
 This is easily the best rated red dot sight for under $300 on the market.

 It is made with a durable machined T6061-T6 aluminum housing, and the unit is waterproof to one meter.

-Not only is the Paralow 503C remarkably durable, it’s also highly reliable.
+Not only is the Paralow 503CU durable, it’s also highly reliable.
 Holosun advertises a battery life of 40,000 hours, but with an integrated solar panel, you could run this red dot indefinitely and never need to change the CR2032 battery.

 10 EOTech EXPS2